guangsizhongbin/guangsizhongbin.github.io.bak/source/_posts/kaikai-01-10-replay.md

 Slightly staffed = understaffed

 <span id="inline-green">oversight</span>
-reponsiblity for a job or activity and for making sure it is being done correctly.
+responsibility for a job or activity and for making sure it is being done correctly.

 [006](https://mp.weixin.qq.com/s/m4DTBwTHIyJRgMZKbg7t8A)